DanielBL210/hyperblog/README.md

 * The workflow of Github
 * The tru love for the good practices
 * Tricks very crazy from teacher
-* The Multple personalities of Freddy
+* The Multiple personalities of Freddy
 * Created by incredible team
 * Include examples in Windows, Linux and Mac
 * Available for all ages